olejandro/TIMES-NZ-Model-Files/README.md

 cp $times_nz_gams_files_local_repo\$scenario\$scenario.vd $times_nz_visualization_local_repo\data_cleaning
 ```
 - Ensure that the file paths are correctly set in the script to avoid any file not found errors.

-- Run the data extraction script in the `data_cleaning` subdirectory to process the output and generate a file ready for visualization (.g., to process a scenario named tui-v2_1_2, you might run a script that generates a file named tui-v2_1_2.rda).
+- Run the data extraction script in the `data_cleaning` subdirectory to process the output and generate a file ready for visualization (e.g., to process a scenario named tui-v2_1_2, you might run a script that generates a file named tui-v2_1_2.rda).
 - After running the extraction script, it's a good practice to verify the integrity of the generated data file.
 Check for any inconsistencies or missing data that might impact the accuracy of your visualizations.

 #### Step 4: Visualization with RShiny